Skip to main content

 How to a add a file as a downloadable build artifact?

-You can add any file to the output directory that contain the build artifacts using the AC_OUTPUT_DIR environment variable.
+You can add any file to the output directory that contain the build artifacts using the $AC_OUTPUT_DIR environment variable.
 An example is as follows:

 cd $AC_REPOSITORY_DIR/app/build/reports/